Concussion Physical Therapy

 the brain’s chemistry, possibly causing immediate, delayed, temporary,

 and permanent symptoms.
-Due to the variety to conditions caused by a concussion,
+Due to the variety of conditions caused by a concussion,

 it can be difficult for a patient to find reliable treatment.